mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/get_counts.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][].
+The response follows the [standard format](../../api-conventions/response-formatting.md).
 The list of fields contained in the result is subject to change without notice, but it may contain any of the following (among others):

 | `Field`       | Type   | Description                                         |
 |:--------------|:-------|:----------------------------------------------------|